Manage school pool use

 School boards make their own decisions about closing pools, whether temporarily or permanently, and they don’t have to tell us that a pool has closed.
 We don't hold specific information about swimming pools which have closed in the past.

-Information for boards: Leasing or hiring school land and buildings.
+Information for boards about leasing nor hiring school land and buildings.

 Last reviewed: Has this been useful?
 Give us your feedback